-Fa’agutu v Derhamy [2019] NZHC 406 [6 March 2020]
+Dr Juliet Chevalier-Watts, University of Waikato, on Fa’agutu v Derhamy [2019] NZHC 406

 Introduction

-It is of no debate that 2020 has been the year of challenges and surprises in so many regards, and in keeping with this, the case in question represented a surprise for the New Zealand High Court, at least in terms of the subject matter, as it was the first time such an arrangement has come before the courts; the arrangement being a Mudharaba agreement or contract.
-Whilst this type of agreement is well known in Islamic law, or Sharia law, it is likely not so well known here in New Zealand and certainly has not made its presence known in court before.
+2020 has been a year of challenges and surprises in so many regards, and in keeping with this, Fa’agutu v Derhamy [2019] NZHC 406 represented a surprise for the New Zealand High Court, at least in terms of its subject-matter, as it was the first time a Mudharaba agreement has come before the courts.
+While this type of agreement is well known in Islamic law, or Sharia law, it is likely not so well known in New Zealand and certainly has not made its presence known in court before.

-By way of explanation, a Mudharaba agreement, or transaction, is a type of partnership that aims to make a profit.
+A Mudharaba agreement is a type of partnership that aims to make a profit.
 The lender, or investor (the rab al maal), provides money or capital to the borrower, or investment manager, or entrepreneur (mudareb or al-mudharib).
 The mudareb provides the knowledge and labour in the investment and management of the funds.
-One of the key aspects of a Mudharaba contract is that any losses that may arise from this agreement will not be shared.
+One of the key aspects of a Mudharaba contract is that any losses that may arise from the agreement will not be shared.
 If there are losses, the lender will lose that money and the only losses suffered by the mudareb will be their time and future profits, as well potentially their reputation.
-However, the profits of the agreement may be shared between the parties, as agreed prior to signing the contract.
-(Fa’agutu v Derhamy [2019] NZHC 406 [6 March 2020] (Fa’agatu) at [5] and [6] and “Mudarabah” Institute of Islamic Banking and Insurance https://www.islamic-banking.com/explore/islamic-finance/shariah-rulings/question-answers-shariah-rulings/mudarabah and “Mudaraba” ThomsonReuters Practical Law https://uk.practicallaw.thomsonreuters.com/2-500-6963?__lrTS=20170712102228270&transitionType=Default&contextData=(sc.Default)&firstPage=true&bhcp=1).
+However, the profits of the agreement may be shared between the parties, as agreed prior to signing the contract (Fa’agatu at [5] and [6]; “Mudarabah” Institute of Islamic Banking and Insurance <www.islamic-banking.com/explore/islamic-finance/shariah-rulings/question-answers-shariah-rulings/mudarabah>; and “Mudaraba” ThomsonReuters Practical Law <uk.practicallaw.thomsonreuters.com/>).

-For the purposes of this Case Comment, and mostly following the approach of the Court, I will be reflecting on the issue of religion and its place in the New Zealand legal landscape in this specific context, and then I will turn to the matters of undue influence, and of breach of fiduciary obligation.
+In this comment, and mostly following the approach of the Court, I will be reflecting on the issue of religion and its place in the New Zealand legal landscape in this specific context, and then I will turn to the matters of undue influence, and of breach of fiduciary obligation.

-The facts are somewhat lengthy so I will endeavour to summarise so as to frame the background and some of the issues that led to the claims.

-Background and Facts
+legal and factual Background

-The plaintiff, Fa’asolo Fa’agutu, is a widow and a pensioner and she was married to Hamsat Ali; Mr Ali passed away in January 2015.
-There is a second plaintiff but I follow the approach of the Court and refer to the plaintiff in the singular.
+The plaintiff, Fa’asolo Fa’agutu, is a widow and a pensioner.
+She was married to Hamsat Ali who died in January 2015.
 Shortly before his death, Mr Ali invested the proceeds of the sale of their house through a Mudharaba contract.
-This was a substantial sum of money at over $400,000 and largely represented their life savings; it had originally been invested in a term deposit at a bank.
+This amounted to $400,000 and largely represented their life savings.
+It had originally been invested in a term deposit at a bank.
 At the time of the agreement, Mr Ali was unwell, and reliant on his wife to care for him.
 Five weeks after entering the agreement, Mr Ali died.